Madi Edwards & Gabby Epstein Twin In String Bikinis In Cabo: ‘Bring Your Hoe To Work Day’

 Madi Edwards’ most recent Instagram share is generating a lot of buzz for more reasons than one.
 The Australian model and social media influencer took to her page on October 29 to share a scorching photo with her pal, Gabby Epstein, by her side.

 The photo captured the two ladies enjoying a day out on the water in Cabo San Lucas, Mexico.
 The pair stood in front of a cushioned lounger onboard a boat, and a beautiful blue body of water and a few large rocks could be seen behind them.
-It looked like a great day to soak up some rays with an abundance of sunshine spilling through the clouds.
-The girls put their arms around one another, and each held a drink in the opposite hand.
+It looked like a great day to soak up some rays, with an abundance of sunshine spilling through the clouds.
+Madi and Gabby put their arms around one another, and each held a drink in the opposite hand.

-Madi opted for a bright pink bikini that popped against her bronze skin.
-The top featured a set of tiny, triangle cups that were spaced far apart and showed plenty of skin.
-The bottom was tight on her ribcage, and her taut tummy was in full-view for her fans to admire.
-She teamed the look with a pair of matching bottoms with curvy, string sides that were worn high on her hips, accentuating her slender frame.
-The high rise design of the suit also left Madi’s bronze legs in full view.
-She wore her long, blond locks with a center part, and it fell over either side of her shoulder.
-Madi also added a few gold necklaces to her collar to complete her racy attire.
+Madi wore a bright pink bikini that popped against her bronze skin.
+The top featured a set of tiny triangle cups that were spaced far apart to show plenty of skin.
+The bottom was tight on her ribcage, and her taut tummy was in full view for her fans to admire.
+She teamed the look with a pair of matching bottoms with curvy string sides that were worn high on her hips, accentuating her slender frame.
+The high-rise design of the suit also left Madi’s legs on show.
+She wore her long blond locks with a center part, and it fell over either side of her shoulder.
+She also added a few gold necklaces to her collar to complete her racy attire.

-Gabby looked equally hot, sporting a white bikini that featured a traditional halterneck top with a sexy neckline that showed off her ample bust.
-The cups rode high on her chest, showing a tease of underboob.
-She matched the top with a pair of bottoms that did more showing than they did covering.
+Gabby looked equally hot, sporting a white bikini that featured a traditional halterneck top with a sexy neckline that showed off her bust.
+The cups rode high on her chest, allowing her to tease some underboob.
+She matched the top with a pair of bottoms that did more showing than covering.
 They had floss-like strings tied in dainty bows on her waist, drawing attention to her flat tummy and tiny midsection.

 Gabby shielded her eyes from the sun with a baseball cap and wore her hair in pigtails.
-Like her counterpart, she wore a few gold accessories, including hoop earrings and a set of layered necklaces.
+Like her friend, she sported a few gold accessories, including hoop earrings and a set of layered necklaces.

 As of this writing, the photo has only been live for an hour, but it’s earned thousands of likes and dozens of comments.

-“Can I take her to my work tomorrow???” one fan asked, adding a set of flames to the end of their comment.
+“Can I take her to my work tomorrow???” one fan asked, adding a set of flames at the end of their comment.

 “Needless to say, everything is seeing clearly anyway You are a wonderfull woman,” another Instagrammer gushed.